cambiegroup/flowchem/docs/user-guides/tools.md

 ```

 After the examination, a configuration file will be generated with the main characteristics of each identified device.
-It's important to note that additional parameters may require adjustments.
-However, this feature saves time when
+This feature saves time when creating the configuration file.
+The file named `flowchem_config.toml` created is placed
-creating the configuration file.
-The file named `flowchem_config.toml` created is placed in the flowchem package folder
+in the flowchem package folder

 ```{note}
 Some additional information is generally still necessary even for auto-detected devices.